Faculty Incentive Plan

-If the plan is not selected or proposal is not submitted by June 1, 2020, the plan selection will default to 'I choose not to participate' and a proposal or plan can no longer be submitted for the current cycle.
+If the plan is not selected or proposal is not submitted by November 15, 2020 (extended from June 1), the plan selection will default to 'I choose not to participate' and a proposal or plan can no longer be submitted for the current cycle.

 Dean review of High Impact Practice Plan Proposal and/or Professional Development Plan; First year of Faculty Incentive Plan cycle ends

 Second year of Faculty Incentive Plan cycle begins

 Last day for faculty member submission of all documentation in the Faculty Incentive Plan Tool